 - Create a New Application Security Group

-- For resource group section click the drop-down menu and select the pre-existing resource group.
+- For the resource group section, click the drop-down menu and select the pre-existing resource group.

 - Create a New Network Security Rule

-- Go to the Azure menu in the upper-left and select All Service and search nsg.
+- Go to the Azure menu in the upper-left, select All Services, and search for nsg.